 Flavor Intensity – 9 | Flavor Quality – 3 | True to Flavor – 3

 Dragon Fruit Berry is another berry flavor that sort of tanked.
 Real dragon fruit has a pretty subtle flavor, so I expected a mild, sweet, refreshing drink.
 Woah, I was wrong.
 This drink is so strong it is like a like a roundhouse kick to the face.
-This seltzer tastes like a dragon fruit wannabe on steroids that mutated with some really strong unidentifiable berry flavors (possibly blueberry).
+It tastes like a dragon fruit wannabe on steroids that mutated with some really strong unidentifiable berry flavors (possibly blueberry).

 It is definitely drinkable, but if someone offered it to me for free I would decline.
 I think this flavor would be better suited for an açaí bowl instead of a drink.